Hawaii Pacific Baptist Convention: History

 Churches were established on each of the main islands of Hawaii.
 Meeting in school buildings, groups of people studied the Bible, were converted and eventually constituted churches throughout six of the islands.
 With the help of the Lottie Moon Christmas Offering, sanctuaries soon replaced these temporary meeting places.
 At the annual meeting of the Association of Baptist Churches of Hawaii, July 21 at Calvary Baptist Church, the organization's name was changed to Hawaii Baptist Convention.

 The Baptist Student Union formed in Manoa.
 The Baptist Bible School of Hawaii opened staffed by missionaries appointed by the Foreign Mission Board.
 The first issue of the Hawaii Baptist; was produced with Joe W. Bailey as volunteer editor.
 Two acres of land on Heulu Street at Liholiho was purchased for a Baptist secondary School.
 The Hawaii Baptist Academy opened its doors to its first students in 1949.
 Over 1,100 students are enrolled today from kindergarten through 12th grade.
 Two campuses are located in Nuuanu Valley on Oahu.

 A 16-acre campsite on the leeward coast of Oahu, the former home of the Waianae sugarcane plantation manager, was purchased.
 It was named Puu Kahea Baptist Assembly, "Echoing Hills"; in Hawaiian.
 With the coming of statehood to Hawaii, Foreign Mission Board support began to diminish in 1951 and the churches were challenged as never before to reach more adults, to increase in stewardship, to grow in total dedication to the cause of Christ, and to continue in their missionary outreach.
 The North American Mission Board (reorganized from the Home Mission Board in 1997) and other agencies, have continued to help Hawaii Pacific Baptists' missions and ministry opportunities.

 In 1955 the first meeting of the HBC executive board met at the Baptist Student Center.
 The Samoa Baptist Academy began with 14 volunteer teachers.

 In 1979 Wayland Baptist College opened in Hawaii as their first campus outside of Texas.
 In 1981 the College changed its name to Wayland Baptist University.

 In 1997 the name changed to the Hawaii Pacific Baptist Convention to represent the territories of the convention.

-Doctrinal Beliefs
+Beliefs

 The Hawaii Pacific Baptist Convention currently affirms the Baptist Faith and Message of 1963 that is no longer adopted by the Southern Baptist Convention.

 During the 2010 state convention, a recommendation was presented to the messengers to amend the Hawaii Pacific Baptist Convention's Constitution, Article III, Statement of Faith.
 The change would read, "The Convention shall be founded on a fellowship based on the Holy Bible, Old and New Testaments.
 Specific doctrinal distinctives are identified in any historic or current Baptist Faith and Message adopted by the Southern Baptist Convention.
 As of the current Amended Date, any future revision of the Baptist Faith and Message must be reviewed and affirmed by the Hawaii Pacific Baptist Convention for adoption."
-The recommended amendment will go to a vote in 2011.
+The recommended amendment went to a vote in 2011.